 The Seven Wonders of Sassafras Springs by Betty G. Birney

-My third reading of this books with my kids makes me realize that this book only gets better with every re-read.
+My third reading of this book with my kids makes me realize that this book only gets better with every re-read.
 It was, by far, our favorite book of the summer reading books.
-And it makes it even more fun that it’s also set during the summer; another seemingly impossible assignment.
+And it makes it even more fun than it’s also set during the summer; another seemingly impossible assignment.
 Birney’s book has a feel of a true old-fashioned classic though it was published in 2007.
-For a book summary, please see my son’s homework write-up (he didn’t get it exactly right but it’s pretty close). [chapter book, ages 7 and up]
+For a book summary, please see my son’s homework write-up (he didn’t get it exactly right but it’s pretty close). [middle grade, ages 8 and up]

 2. 4th Grade Graphic Novel